leiter007/fizzbuzz_js_felix/README.md

         await  browser.visitPage('http://localhost:8080/')
     });
 ````
-1.The async/await function - a method used in asynchronous programming.
+The async/await function - a method used in asynchronous programming.
 For the test above, it means that before each test we open a (chromium) browser and test the functionality in the webpage listed above.

 ````
 beforeEach(async () => {